 - The therapist monitors each child’s progress.
 The therapist scores the child’s progress every 15 minutes.
 They share the child’s progress with the parents at the end of each session.
 We review the goals every 10 weeks and update them as required.

 - Last but not least, the program includes family in the decision making process.
 Parents know what the current goals are and how their child is progressing.
 Parents follow through on goals at home to get the progress we need across different environments.

 Should I do the ESDM or ABA?

 This is a decision that every parent of a child with autism should make after doing their own research.
 Speak to your child’s developmental paediatrician about the choice.
 Speak to early intervention clinic who offer these models of intervention.
 Most early intervention clinic for children with autism will meet with you to explain their program.
 There is usually no cost to these sessions.

 Our clinic offers the ESDM because we see young children with autism.
 This model is very play based and young children, even those wth autism or other developmental delays, should have the opportunity to learn through fun activities that motivate them.

 How do I found out more abut the ESDM?

 OneOnOne Children’s Therapy is located in Bondi Junction in Sydney.
 We are the largest ESDM practice in Sydney, and have the highest number of Certified ESDM Therapists for any clinic in NSW.
-Our team of therapists is trained at the highest levels of fidelity so we can improve children’s lives.
+Our team of Certified ESDM Therapists is trained at the highest levels of fidelity so we can improve children’s lives.
 If you want to find out more about the ESDM, then call our clinic on (02) 80657837 or email us.